Emilian2203/DScourseS26/FinalProject/Zavala/README.md

 ## Data Notes

-The input dataset (`fedex_forum_tickets(in).csv`) is **synthetic but realistic** — it was constructed to reflect the actual seating structure of FedEx Forum (17,794 seats across four levels) and realistic secondary-market price dynamics for the 2024–25 Memphis Grizzlies season.
-No external data download is required; the CSV should be included in this repository alongside the R script.
+The input dataset (`fedex_forum_tickets(in).csv`) is **synthetic but realistic**.
+It was created by Dr. Ransom to reflect the actual seating structure of FedEx Forum (17,794 seats across four levels) and realistic secondary-market price dynamics for the 2024–25 Memphis Grizzlies season.
+The file exceeds GitHub's 25MB limit and is therefore not hosted here.

 ---